k0Iry/8080-Emulator-in-Rust/README.md

 If we take a look at the interfaces in *emulator.h* header file, we can see:
 - `Cpu8080` opaque struct, we obtain a pointer to it on app platforms and pass it back to this lib for interpretation. e.g. see `run` method
 - `IoCallbacks` struct, as the name implies, this is for IO interaction, e.g. we need to read from/write to peripheral devices, every time an IO request from CPU, we need a way to get back to our devices.
+IO interfaces normally depend on the actual hardware, so you can pass an object reference (e.g. an opaque pointer `const void *io_object`) bounded with IO models and let CPU pass them back while dealing with input/output IO.
+This can be helpful if you want to run multiple games with different hardware specifications under same app process.
 - A message channel for deliverying messages:
     - Interrupt, we simulate a way to receive interrupts from the outside world, the interrupts always happen asynchronously, a mpsc channel can be used for this purpose, and CPU is the receiver, the sender should be owned by the platforms.
     - Pause/resume control signal, similar to handle interrupts, but with extra cares: